-Balfour has served as the western terminus of the Kootenay Lake ferry since 1947.
-The Kootenay Lake ferry is a vehicle and passenger ferry service that operates between Balfour and Kootenay bay, a distance of nearly 9 km, and is currently provided by two ferries, the MV Osprey build in 2000, and the MV Balfour built in 1954 which operates in the summer when the demand is higher.
-The existing site has been the location for the ferry berth and holding compound for many years, and some amenities have developed around the terminal as the community has grown.
+The Kootenay Lake ferry is a vehicle and passenger ferry service that operates between Balfour and Kootenay Bay, a distance of nearly nine km, and is currently provided by two ferries, the MV Osprey built in 2000, and the MV Balfour built in 1954 which operates in the summer when the demand is higher.
+The Ministry of Transportation and Infrastructure is taking steps to make improvements and address several ongoing challenges with the ferry service.

 The project is in the planning phase.

-The Ministry has conducted various transportation and technical studies over the past 25 years looking at transportation options for the corridor, including a 2015 technical feasibility study (SNC Lavalin) analyzing a number of potential ferry terminal sites, as well as improvements to the existing Balfour site.
+The Ministry has conducted various transportation and technical studies over the past 25 years looking at transportation options for the corridor, including a 2015 technical feasibility study (SNC Lavalin) analyzing a number of potential ferry terminal sites, the 2017 Improvements to Navigation Study Report (Advisian) as well as various supporting reports and analyses.